Taxpayer group cites AOC as ‘Porker of the Year’ for 2019

-A watchdog group on Tuesday named Rep. Alexandra Ocasio-Cortez as its annual “Porker of the Year” for 2019, citing her sponsorship of the costly “Green New Deal” proposal.
+A watchdog group named Rep. Alexandria Ocasio-Cortez on Tuesday as its annual “Porker of the Year” for 2019, citing her sponsorship of the costly “Green New Deal” proposal.

-Citizens Against Government Waste President Tom Schatz said the New York Democrat received 54% in its online poll, easily beating out Sen. Elizabeth Warren of Massachusetts, who garnered 25%, and four other candidates.
+Citizens Against Government Waste President Tom Schatz said the New York Democrat received 54% in the group’s online poll, easily beating out Sen. Elizabeth Warren of Massachusetts, who garnered 25%, and four other candidates.

 “The results are not surprising, as Rep. Ocasio-Cortez’s $93 trillion proposal exemplifies the Congress’s failure to protect the taxpayers’ hard-earned money,” Mr. Schatz said.
 “For pushing a radical plan that would destroy the American economy, Rep. Ocasio-Cortez deserves the distinction of 2019 Porker of the Year.”

+“We can recoup costs, but oftentimes you look at, for example, the GOP tax cut, which I think was an irresponsible use of government expenditure,” she said at the time.
+“But government projects are often financed by a combination of taxes, deficit spending and other kinds of investments.”

+CNN pointed out that her agenda of Medicare for all, guaranteeing jobs, eliminating student loan debt, free college tuition, paid family leave and Social Security expansion would cost $40 trillion over 10 years.
+She has proposed tax increases on wealthier Americans to pay for $2 trillion of that.

-The freshman Democrat also had won the group’s “Porker of the Month” award in March when she introduced the Green New Deal, a 10-year plan to remake the U.S. economy through clean energy initiatives.
+The freshman Democrat also had won the CAGW’s “Porker of the Month” award in March when she first introduced the Green New Deal.

 “Her bill would be a disaster for American taxpayers for a litany of reasons that are difficult to count,” CAGW said in a statement.
 “Rep. Ocasio-Cortez and her allies have yet to submit a plan that comes even remotely close to paying for this tsunami of new spending.”